|Lightship Frying Pan LV 115/WAL 537, NY|

 LV 115 was built in 1929 – 1930 at the Charleston Dry-dock & Machine Shop in Charleston, South Carolina and served at Frying Pan Shoals until 1964.
-The lightship was absent from the station during World War II, when it was decommissioned as an examination vessel at Cristóbal, near the Panama Canal, from 1942 to 1944, and at Charleston, South Carolina, from 1944 to 1945.
+The hull was launched on August 30, 1929, and the vessel was completed over the next several months.
+LV 115 was absent from the station during World War II, when it was commissioned as an examination vessel at Cristóbal, near the Panama Canal, from 1942 to 1944, and at Charleston, South Carolina, from 1944 to 1945.

 David Melvin began his service aboard LV 115 in 1959.
 At that time, the vessel was known by the Coast Guard designation WAL 537.
 Melvin recalls that every two years they would return to port for repairs, and he would help place concrete in the bilges where the hull skin was too thin to be welded.
 A crew of fifteen was assigned to the lightship, but there were typically ten men aboard, as a third would be taking a fourteen-day leave after having spent twenty-eight days at sea.
 The men stood a six-hour watch, and then had twelve hours off that they could devote to sleeping, watching movies, catching up on correspondence, or fishing, which was excellent at the station.